Getting Your Security Deposit Back

 When you move in, your landlord will ask for some type of deposit.
 Whatever it's called, the law treats this initial payment as security deposit subject to California Civil Code Section 1950.5.

 There is no such thing as a nonrefundable security deposit.
-No matter what its calleda key deposit, cleaning fee, move-in fee, closing costs, last months rent, etc.all money you pay in addition to your first months rent is refundable.
+No matter what its calleda key deposit, cleaning fee, move-in fee, pet deposit, closing costs, last months rent, etc.all money you pay in addition to your first months rent is refundable except for an application screening fee, holding deposit, or if the property is totallly destroyed.
 Since nonrefundable deposits are illegal, dont worry if your rental agreement includes a section about a nonrefundable deposit.
 This section will not be valid even if you have signed the rental contract or agreed to it.

 No matter what its called, the total amount the landlord can charge for all the deposits (including last months rent) is twice the amount of one months rent for an unfurnished place or three times one months rent for a furnished place.